BNP Paribas (EPA:BNP) Given a €58.00 Price Target at Royal Bank of Canada

-Royal Bank of Canada set a €58.00 ($63.74) price target on BNP Paribas (EPA:BNP – Get Rating) in a research note issued to investors on Tuesday, Borsen Zeitung reports.
+Royal Bank of Canada set a €58.00 ($63.04) price objective on BNP Paribas (EPA:BNP – Get Rating) in a research note released on Monday, Borsen Zeitung reports.

 BNP Paribas SA provides a range of banking and financial services in France and internationally.
 It operates through two divisions, Retail Banking and Services, and Corporate and Institutional Banking.
 The company offers long-term corporate vehicle leasing, and rental and other financing solutions; and digital banking and investment services, cash management, and factoring services to corporate clients, as well as wealth management services.